 Today, almost all major universities and colleges require students to submit either an optional or mandatory application essay.
 These essays can range in topic, length, and quantity, but they’re all aimed at the goal of discovering whether or not a student can coherently, effectively, and intelligently convey his or her ideas.

 As Quintessential Careers supports, “Gaining entrance to just about any college continues to get harder as more and more applicants are applying for a limited number of spaces.
-How can you improve your chances to being admitted to the college or university of your choice?
+How can you improve your chances of being admitted to the college or university of your choice?
 By writing a stellar personal essay as part of your college application.”
 As some students struggle with this writing process, public school programs offer students a variety of moderate to extensive support.

 College Application Essays: Opening or Slamming the Door

 While an application resume and informational transcripts certainly reveal factual information about a collegiate candidate, colleges today are seeking to discover more personal elements about potential students.
 Schools are no longer focusing solely on the academic and/or extra-curricular abilities of students; instead, colleges desire to better gauge the types of students they are choosing to admit to their institution.
-As Quintessential Careers further reveals, an application essay “May be only 500 words, but the admissions essay(s) portion of a college application can mean the difference between acceptance and rejection.
+As Quintessential Careers further reveals, an application essay “Maybe only 500 words, but the admissions essay(s) portion of a college application can mean the difference between acceptance and rejection.
 How you write your personal essay shows the admissions committee why you are different from everybody else.
 It provides information about you that test scores, grades, and extracurricular pursuits just cannot.”

 Finding School Support